opendistro-for-elasticsearch/kibana-reports/docs/dev/Kibana-Reporting-Design-Proposal.md

 # Kibana Reporting

-### You don’t have to go to dashboard, we will bring dashboard to you.
+### You don’t have to go a dashboard, we will bring dashboards to you.

+---

 ## 1. Overview